MAPI Economic Forecast: early gains in 2012 subside as momentum wanes

 Meckstroth said uncertainty is the key factor underlying the sluggish recovery, citing declining business activity in Europe, worries about a hard landing in China, and the domestic “fiscal cliff” when federal programs and tax cuts are set to expire next year.
 “If you were a business man, would you invest with all that hanging over your head?”
 Meckstroth asked.
 “We badly need investment in the U.S. and it’s just not happening.”

-However, Meckstroth predicts the country will not go over the fiscal cliff, and that instead congress will vote to extend key programs and tax cuts.
+However, Meckstroth predicts the country will not go over the fiscal cliff, and that instead Congress will vote to extend key programs and tax cuts.
 After the tourniquet is applied, Meckstroth said, “we will have to look at look at a long-term solution that will address government spending, particularly with regard to entitlement programs.”

-Inflation-adjusted gross domestic product (GDP) will expand by 2.0 percent in 2012 and by 1.7 percent in 2013, down from the 2.2 percent anticipated for each year in MAPI’s May report.
+Other projections from MAPI’s quarterly forecast noted that inflation-adjusted gross domestic product (GDP) will expand by 2.0 percent in 2012 and by 1.7 percent in 2013, down from the 2.2 percent anticipated for each year in MAPI’s May report.

 “The annual growth rate will decelerate as the pace of business equipment spending slows,” noted Meckstroth.
 “While there is pent-up demand for replacing worn equipment, productivity-improving investment, and capacity expansion, it is the uncertainty about the ‘fiscal cliff,’ that are holding back longer-term commitments.”